sympleaichat/simpleaichat/README.txt

 ■ Overview
 SimpleAIChat is a lightweight and secure AI chat client built with Flutter.
-It allows for flexible and private conversations by connecting directly to OpenAI and Gemini APIs, without relying on external servers.
+It allows for flexible and private conversations by connecting directly to AI APIs, without relying on external servers.
 All conversation history and API keys are securely stored on your device.

 ■ How to Use